-- · Be approved for CCPG (California College Promise Grant) by filling out the FAFSA OR - · Pay in full for classes OR - · Set-up a Payment Plan.
-The deadline for spring is January 18, 2022...
+- Be approved for CCPG (California College Promise Grant) by filling out the FAFSA OR - · Pay in full for classes OR - Set-up a Payment Plan.
+The deadline for spring is January 17, 2023.
+The deadline for fall is August 20.